scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Contributing to documentation has been a productive starting point for new users-turned-contributors, both for the users and the project, since it improves the users' familiarity with the API as well as addresses weak spots in the documentation that are more obvious to new users.

 In our growth with increasing contributors and users, we recognized a need to change our governance structure to make contributing easier and provide a clear organizational structure to the community.
-We based our new model on the Meritocratic Governance Model and our manager roles on Numba Czars.
+We based our new model on the Meritocratic Governance Model and our manager roles on Numba :cite:`numba` Czars.
 We decided on a four category system with maintainers, committers, contributors, and users.
 Code review and pull request merge responsibilities are granted to maintainers and committers, who are (self-) nominated and accepted by a vote of the project maintainers.
 Maintainers are additionally responsible for the strategic direction of the project and administrative duties.